codefresh-io/codefresh-onprem-helm/codefresh/README.md

 ## Post-installation steps

-- Disable auto-creation of MongoDB indexes (or remove these values from `.Values`):
+- Before moving to production, MongoDB indexes auto-creation must be disabled by either setting the appropriate values to `false` or removing those properties from `.Values` file:

 ```yaml
 global: